1. Music which could have been made using a variety of means, but was, for the sake of convenience/taste/curiosity/fashion/etc., made electronically.

 2. Music which could only have ever been made electronically, and is centered around the specific idiosyncracies of electronic sound generation and the organizational avenues opened thereby.

-Definition #1, for me, refers to things like Depeche Mode, ELP, jazz fusion - yes, electronic instruments feature heavily in the music, but they’re being used in fundamentally the same ways as one would use traditional instruments: a person is playing a piano-style keyboard to produce equal-tempered musical notes, arranged in a more-or-less conventional song structure coming from one established cultural tradition or another (rock, jazz, cod-classical, take your pick).
+Definition #1, for me, refers to things like Depeche Mode, ELP, Wendy Carlos - yes, electronic instruments feature heavily in the music, but they’re being used in fundamentally the same ways as one would use traditional instruments: a person is playing a piano-style keyboard to produce equal-tempered musical notes, arranged in a more-or-less conventional song structure coming from one established cultural tradition or another (rock, jazz, cod-classical, take your pick).
 The point is, you could play this music on other instrumentation and the core structure/content/meaning/whatever would be preserved (as the numerous covers of Blue Monday, Enjoy The Silence and other synth-pop classics can confirm).
-Even groups like Tangerine Dream, fully-synthesized as they are, still have more to do with Philip Glass or Terry Riley than they do with a properly-electronic mode of musical expression (in the paradigm-shifting sense, at least).
-The main thing here is that, if a sufficiently-skilled and properly-equipped group of humans can make music-theoretical sense of what you’re doing, and could convincingly reproduce it through non-electronic instrumental means, you’re covered by definition #1.
+Even groups like Tangerine Dream, fully-synthesized as they are, still have more to do with classical Minimalism than they do with a properly-electronic mode of musical expression (in the paradigm-shifting sense, at least).
+The main thing here is that, if a sufficiently-skilled and properly-equipped group of humans can make musico-theoretical sense of what you’re doing, and could convincingly reproduce it through non-electronic instrumental means, you’re covered by definition #1.

-Definition #2, on the other hand, would refer to things like post-Confield Autechre, Oval, John Oswald, Eliane Radigue, etc. - essentially, the GRM-and-onwards school of avant-garde music tag-teaming it with the Warp Records / Mille Plateaux zones of the 90s/2000s.
-I’d also throw a fair amount of noise music in here, and industrial music as well (at least Coil and co. - not the Hot Topic kind).
+Definition #2, on the other hand, would refer to things like post-Confield Autechre, Oval, John Oswald, Eliane Radigue, Curtis Roads, etc. - essentially, the Pierre Schaeffer/GRM-and-onwards school of avant-garde music tag-teaming it with the Warp Records / Mille Plateaux zones of the 90s/2000s.
+I’d also throw a fair amount of noise music in here, and industrial music as well (meaning Coil, TG and co. - not the Hot Topic kind).
 The main idea with this definition is that it describes music that could not be convincingly reproduced in any way other than the way it was, in fact, actually made.
 This definition covers music that is essentially electronic, that could not have been conceived of prior to the invention of the relevant technology, and that results more from childlike engagement with new/alien-seeming sonic materials than from writing music.

-Things are complicated somewhat by the question of where to put the various dance musics, i.e. techno, house, jungle, etc. I’m generally inclined to put them into definition #2, at least in their pre-EDM forms, though I can see them fitting under #1 as well - let’s say they straddle the line pretty effectively, as on the one hand, each was, at the time of its birth, an absolutely new and radical form of musical production, centered largely around the inhuman timing of an x0x sequencer and the generally irresponsible textures of a sampler on overdrive.
-On the other hand, however, all of these genres and the resulting sub-/micro-/nano-splinterings thereof did rather quickly develop concerns about legitimizing themselves through increased comprehensibility and engagement with musical traditionalism (Bukem/4Hero jazzin’ up the hardcore continuum, vocal/diva house in its entirety, sad-sack German technoid orchestral samplings, and so on).
-I’m unsure how to properly categorize these elements, and generally do so on an artist-by-artist basis, which, though time-consuming, is generally the mode I find myself most comfortable with.
+Things are complicated somewhat by the question of where to put the various dance musics, i.e. techno, house, disco, jungle, etc. I’m generally inclined to put them into definition #2, at least in their pre-EDM forms, though I can see them fitting under #1 as well - let’s say they straddle the line pretty effectively, as on the one hand, each was, at the time of its birth, an absolutely new and radical form of musical production, centered largely around the inhuman timing of an x0x sequencer and the generally-irresponsible textures of a sampler on overdrive.
+On the other hand, all of these genres and the resulting sub-/micro-/nano-splinterings thereof did rather quickly develop concerns about legitimizing themselves through increased comprehensibility and engagement with musical traditionalism (Bukem/4Hero jazzin’ up the hardcore continuum, vocal/diva house in its entirety, sad-sack German technoid orchestral samplings, etc.).
+I’m unsure how to properly categorize these elements, and therefore I generally do so on an artist-by-artist basis, which, though time-consuming, is the mode with which I find myself most comfortable.

-So anyway, now that we’ve established these two general zones into which we can chuck most of the stuff that gets called “electronic music”, we can start trying to figure out if either one of them is really still worth its salt as we approach the third decade of the 21st century.
+So anyway, now that we’ve established these two big bins into which we can chuck most of the stuff that gets called “electronic music”, we can start trying to figure out if either one of them is really still worth its salt as we approach the third decade of the 21st century.

 (Please note that now I definitely am being evaluative, judgemental, and certainly derisive.
 There’s a time and a place for derision - the time is now, the place is here.)